Guidelines for Tax Clearance

 - Purpose of the Tax Clearance Scheme

-- Verifying that a person is in possession of a current TCC
+- Verifying that an applicant is in possession of a current TCC

-- Persons covered under the Standards in Public Office Act (SIPO) 2001
+- Applicants covered under the Standards in Public Office Act (SIPO) 2001

 1. What is a Tax Clearance Certificate?

-A Tax Clearance Certificate (TCC) is a written confirmation from Revenue that a person's tax affairs are in order at the date of issue of the certificate.
+A Tax Clearance Certificate (TCC) is confirmation from Revenue that an applicant's tax affairs are in order at the date of issue of the certificate.
 In some instances a certificate may be issued to a customer who has tax arrears provided such arrears are covered by an instalment arrangement that has been agreed with Revenue.

 2. Purpose of the Tax Clearance Scheme

-The purpose of the Tax Clearance Scheme is to ensure that persons (residents and non-residents) who derive an economic benefit from:
+The purpose of the Tax Clearance Scheme is to ensure that applicants who derive an economic benefit from:

-Apart from situations where a person is legally required to produce a TCC in order to meet his/her legal obligations, Revenue is also obliged to issue a certificate, where requested, to any customer whose tax affairs are in order.
+Apart from situations where an applicant is legally required to produce a TCC in order to meet legal obligations; Revenue is also obliged to issue a certificate, where requested, to any customer whose tax affairs are in order.

 - Public Sector Contracts

-A condition of obtaining a Public Sector Contract (Section 1095 Taxes Consolidation Act 1997) of a value of €10,000 or more, (inclusive of VAT), within any 12 months period, is that the contractor is required to produce either a valid C2 certificate or a general TCC.
+A condition of obtaining a public sector contract of a value of €10,000 or more, (inclusive of VAT), within any 12 months period, is that the contractor is required to produce a TCC or demonstrate a satisfactory level of tax compliance .
 Such contracts can involve the purchase, hiring, leasing of goods, services or property by public authorities.
 Examples of the types of goods/services covered in such contracts are plant hire, cleaning or security, consultancies for management, legal or design services.

 - Grant Payments

-Also under Section 1095, T.C.A.
-1997 payment of State/Public Authority grants, subsidies and similar type payments, by Government Departments and public authorities, of a value of €10,000 or more, within any 12 months period, including for example, industrial and farm development grants is subject to the person holding a current general TCC.
+Payment of grants, subsidies and similar type payments, by Government Departments and public authorities, of a value of €10,000 or more, within any 12 month period is subject to the applicant holding a current TCC.

 - Licences and certain schemes